 Five ways to make your Star Count sparkle

-Before you go outside, check Jamie’s tips for making the most of your stargazing session.
+Our annual citizen science activity Star Count takes place every year around February.
+Before you turn your eyes to the sky, check out our tips for making the most of your stargazing session.

 1. Keep warm